-Message Flow for Web Conferencing (Collaboration) Requests When AWV conference members share files, desktop, or participate in video conferencing, the message flow is as follows:
+Message Flow for Web Conferencing (Collaboration) Requests with Two IPs When AWV conference members share files, desktop, or participate in video conferencing, the message flow is as follows:

-Figure 14.
-Message Flow for Web Conferencing Requests
+Figure 145.
+Message Flow for Web Conferencing Requests with Two IPs

 - 1. AWV client requests DNS resolution for MAS1_cp.mitel.com. - 2.
 The external DNS server returns the IP address of the corporate firewall (IP4). - 3.
 AWV client connects to IP4 on the corporate firewall. - 4.
 The corporate firewall is programmed to route the http request to the Web Proxy port 4443. - 5.
 Web Proxy, listening on port 4443, sends a request to the internal DNS server to resolve MAS1_cp.mitel.com. - 6.
 The internal DNS server provides the IP address of MAS1 server, port 4443. - 7.
 The Web Proxy completes the connection to the MAS1 server, port 4443.